 I did field a handful of calls and visits from other growers wanting to learn more about the concept.
 I had growers as far as Canada come down to take a look at it to see if it might be an ideal solution for their cold problems.

 I’m satisfied that we have the system installed and in place for any future cold events.
-While the winter of ’17/’18 proved to be inconclusive with our trial, we’re hopeful that we will have additional winters where this technology will be valuable in saving some crop for the season.
+While so far, the two seasons of this experiment (2017-2019) proved to be inconclusive with our trial, we’re hopeful that we will have additional winters where this technology will be valuable in saving some crop for the season.

 I believe we have designed a system that can be utilized by other growers around the world.
 One of the biggest challenges and cost components that we faced was building a system that could record and log the energizing of the system.
 I suspect that future implementations of this system may opt for cost-savings and not want to record things like the consumption of kWh.